KateAnneliese/discrete_communication_signals/README.md

 **Output:** `Katydids/katydid_results.csv` (raw), `katydid_single_burst_type.csv` (merged, final).

 **Functions:**
-- `compute_signal_crop`--finds where the real signal starts and ends, so lead-in/lead-out silence gets trimmed without touching the inter-burst gaps being measured.
+- `compute_signal_crop`: finds where the real signal starts and ends, so lead-in/lead-out silence gets trimmed without touching the inter-burst gaps being measured.
-- `generate_spectrogram_image`--bandpass-filters the clip around its dominant frequency and saves a filled oscillogram.
+- `generate_spectrogram_image`: bandpass-filters the clip around its dominant frequency and saves a filled oscillogram.
-- `extract_outer_band_ink` / `find_centerline_row`--measure ink while excluding just a thin band around the baseline, so quiet elements near zero amplitude still register.
+- `extract_outer_band_ink` / `find_centerline_row`: measure ink while excluding just a thin band around the baseline, so quiet elements near zero amplitude still register.
-- `detect_signal_list_adaptive`--same threshold-ladder idea as crickets, with an extra fallback stage for continuous trills.
+- `detect_signal_list_adaptive`: same threshold-ladder idea as crickets, with an extra fallback stage for continuous trills.
-- `rescue_quiet_bursts`--recovers a burst that's real but too quiet next to a much louder one in the same recording.
+- `rescue_quiet_bursts`: recovers a burst that's real but too quiet next to a much louder one in the same recording.
-- `classify_intervals`--same as crickets, plus min/max elements per burst.
+- `classify_intervals`: same as crickets, plus min/max elements per burst.
-- `detect_audio_elements` / `select_crop_window`--pick a clean crop window for the handful of species whose recordings are too long or multi-scale for normal detection.
+- `detect_audio_elements` / `select_crop_window`: pick a clean crop window for the handful of species whose recordings are too long or multi-scale for normal detection.
-- `katydid_process`--runs one audio file through the whole thing; `process_eremopedes_covilleae` is a one-off variant for a species whose gaps the default settings were merging.
+- `katydid_process`: runs one audio file through the whole thing; `process_eremopedes_covilleae` is a one-off variant for a species whose gaps the default settings were merging.
-- `spec_id_from_url`, `spec_id_from_filename`, `audio_id_from_url`, `audio_id_from_filename`, `generated_spectrogram_path`--id/path helpers for the join and the generated-image cache.
+- `spec_id_from_url`, `spec_id_from_filename`, `audio_id_from_url`, `audio_id_from_filename`, `generated_spectrogram_path`: id/path helpers for the join and the generated-image cache.
 - Shared with crickets: `gaussian_filter1d`, `silhouette`, `kmeans2`, `choose_k`, `rle`, `clean_signal_runs`, `group_consecutive`, `find_dominant_frequency`.

 Species-specific tuning (why certain species need a different threshold) is